 Health Behavior & Health Education | College of Education

-As a senior in college, Jaylen Wright attended the UT Division of Diversity and Community Engagement (DDCE) Black Student Athlete Summit.
+As a senior in college, Jaylen Wright attended the UT Division of Campus and Community Engagement Black Student Athlete Summit.
 Connecting with this impressive group of Black professionals and student athletes inspired Jaylen to pursue his Ph.
 D. in Health Behavior & Health Education in the College of Education's Department of Kinesiology and Health Education.

 Jaylen’s studies are focused on reproductive justice.
 With his work, he aims to address institutional racism and discrimination that new and expecting mothers face in the healthcare system.
 In addition to receiving multiple fellowship awards and being published in multiple academic journals, Jaylen has written a dissertation on the effects of prenatal stress on Black mothers and their children and defining safe care and culturally reflective healthcare practices.